 Mama Yea fans herself with the church bulletin on her front porch as we pass by on our bikes.
 She rocks back and forth and tells us that great change is coming – but not before great anger from those in power.

 Ronny would have shot himself, Mama Yea said, her voice just above a whisper.
 But there weren’t any bullets in the gun Luther sold him.
-So… he jumped from the bridge instead.
+So he jumped from the bridge instead.

-Today is the anniversary.
+Today is the seventh anniversary.

 As Long As I Breathe, I Hope

-Cassie is the only thought on my mind.
+Gogo is the only thought on my mind.
 She lives three doors down and she knows I love her.
 But she has to stay inside most of the time – It’s too dangerous on the streets, her father says, especially now.
 So I can only see her from the window.
 She waves to me from the window and smiles and pushes the hair across her forehead.

 Ah – Pastor Johns says, leaning in close to me – but a life alone with your thoughts, with nothing but time to ponder… What a life this is!
 This world has grown too noisy, and soon there will be nowhere left that is quiet enough to hear yourself think.

-Cassie is the sort of woman you see who immediately takes your breath away.
+Gogo is the sort of woman you see who immediately takes your breath away.

 Ponder, Pastor Johns says.
 In silence.